Gene Hoglan: Career

 Hoglan filled in as the drummer for Unearth when their then drummer, Mike Justian, quit while on tour.
 He has also joined the metal band Pitch Black Forecast, with Mushroomhead singer Jason Popson, as the band's permanent drummer.
 Even more recently, Hoglan was announced as the drummer for the reunited Bay Area Thrash metal band Forbidden's reunion tour, replacing original drummer Paul Bostaph.

 Hoglan played drums on Zimmers Hole's third studio album When You Were Shouting at the Devil...We Were in League With Satan in 2008.

 In June 2011, he reunited with Testament, to record their eleventh studio album Dark Roots of Earth.
 On that album, he filled in for Paul Bostaph, who was unable to participate in the recording sessions because of a "serious injury".
 In 2012, he began touring with Testament, and on January 27 filled in for Charlie Benante of Anthrax.
 Although Hoglan was initially brought back to the band as a temporary drummer (in a fashion similar to his initial tenure when he recorded the Demonic album), he had since rejoined as a permanent member of Testament, recording two more albums with the band – Brotherhood of the Snake (2016) and Titans of Creation (2020) – and surpassing original drummer Louie Clemente as their longest-serving drummer.
 In 2018, Hoglan played with both Anthrax and Testament on the same nights during the Slayer farewell tour while Charlie Benante was recovering from carpal tunnel syndrome.
 Hoglan announced his second departure from Testament on January 21, 2022.

 Gene was the drummer for Fear Factory from 2009 to 2012 and played on their release Mechanize; his association with the band ended when he was "no longer needed", and he expressed both a reluctance to join and a disappointment in the ultimate resolution of his tenure.
 He also participated in the recording sessions of Viking's reunion album, No Child Left Behind (2015).

-In October 2013, it was announced that Hoglan would be participating in the reunion of Dark Angel, who still play live occasionally to this day.
-The band is also planning to release a new album in the future.
+Hoglan participated in the 2013 reunion of Dark Angel, who still play live occasionally to this day.
+The band announced in late March 2023 that it would continue on after the death of band member Jim Durkin and was planning to release a new album sometime in 2023 or 2024; the resulting album was 2025's Extinction Level Event.
+Hoglan has stated that Dark Angel has a "shit tons of songs" for a possible sixth album.